Hidden Costs of Buying Property in France (Things You Need To Consider)

 Once you’ve purchased the property, you’ll have to pay fees and taxes on a regular basis.
 This is important to know before you buy a home in France.

-There are two types of taxes you’ll pay annually: taxe foncière, a land tax paid for by the property owner, and taxe d’habitation, a residence tax that the property owner pays unless they rent out the property long-term.
+There are two types of taxes you’ll pay annually: the taxe foncière, a land tax paid for by the property owner, and the taxe d’habitation, a residence tax that the property owner pays unless they rent out the property long-term.

 The rates for both taxes will vary based on a number of factors.
 The taxe foncière rate is based on factors like how much land the property includes and where it’s located in France.
 The taxe d’habitation rate is more complex, based on the property’s rental value and the fixed tax rate in that part of the country.